 - How Does After Effects Work?

 - How Long it Takes to Learn Adobe After Effects

 - What are the System Requirements for Adobe After Effects?

 After Effects is a software that allows the user to create motion graphics such as animated titles, visual effects (fades and dissolves, as well as more sophisticated transitions), all types of dynamic media experiences (lower thirds, full-screen intros, photomontages), including looks development for color correction.
 It can also be used for video editing, especially after adding motion graphics and visual effects to the already edited footage.

 After Effects is part of the "Creative Cloud" package, so it comes with Adobe Photoshop, Illustrator, and other applications from Adobe.
 It's most often used by video editors, motion graphic designers, and visual effects artists as it has specific features available to support their workflows.

-Since After Effects is the industry-standard software for motion graphics and visual effects, it is seen in most of today's TV shows, movies, short films, commercials that all require visual effects.
+Adobe After Effects is used for motion graphics and visual effects, it is seen in most of today's TV shows, movies, short films, commercials that all require visual effects.
 It also plays a vital role in new media experiences that use video or photos to communicate a message.
 It's primarily used by designers who develop motion graphics for broadcast, movie, TV shows, or advertising.

 The Evolution of After Effects